 - Career Development Blog - Our office has a blog with regular articles about companies, job search information, Davidson alumni profiles and much more.
-Contact Ashley Neff if you would like to contribute by guest writing a post.
+Contact Jeff Kniple if you would like to contribute by guest writing a post.

 - Student Activities Groups - Learn more about the hundreds of organizations on campus and consider reaching out to them to become a partner for an upcoming event.